BlinkyStitt/plex-schedule/README.md

 You tell this tool what movies you want to watch anually and what shows you want to have marked watched when you have less than a configurable number of hours (4 by default) of unwatched shows in plex.

-For example with movies, you might want to watch Independence Day every 4th of July or "Groundhog Day" every leap year.
+For example with movies, you might want to watch "Independence Day" every 4th of July.

 For example with shows, instead of marking an entire series unwatched, you tell this tool to add it to its schedule.
 It will then mark the first episode of the series unwatched.
 It will not mark the next episode in the series unwatched until you've watched that first epise and at least a configurable number of days (1 by default) has passed.